 WATCH ON TV

 - CBS will host its own broadcast, The Thanksgiving Day Parade, beginning at 9 AM.
-The casts of Waitress and Chicago are set to perform.
+The casts of Six and Moulin Rouge are set to perform on CBS.
 The CBS version is also streamable via CBS All Access or the CBS channel via streaming TV service.

 - Stay tuned to Playbill as we will post videos of the performances after they air on television.

-- Playbill will also be offering a behind-the-scenes look at the event, with Adrianna Hicks (Six) and Jennifer Dinoia (Wicked) taking over @Playbill on Instagram.
+- Playbill will also be offering a behind-the-scenes look at the event, with Adrianna Hicks (Some Like It Hot) and Amber Ardolino (Funny Girl) taking over @Playbill on Instagram.